liubingdong/EasyMultiProfiler/README.md

 ### Acknowledge
 This package integrates multiple widely used tools, and we sincerely acknowledge their authors for their valuable contributions.
 Special thanks to [**Prof. Guangchuang Yu**](https://github.com/YuLab-SMU)  (Southern Medical University, China) for his guidance.
 If EMP contributes to your research, please consider citing the following papers.
 Your recognition is invaluable to our continued work.

-- (Preprint) EasyMultiProfiler: An Efficient Multi-Omics Data Integration and Analysis Workflow for Microbiome Research doi: https://doi.org/10.1101/2025.04.17.649266
+- EasyMultiProfiler: An Efficient Multi-Omics Data Integration and Analysis Workflow for Microbiome Research doi: https://doi.org/10.1007/s11427-025-3035-0

 - EasyMicroPlot : An Efficient and Convenient R Package in Microbiome Downstream Analysis and Visualization for Clinical Study.
 Frontiers in Genetics. doi:  https://doi.org/10.3389/fgene.2021.803627